-This course is a review of business English including spelling, capitalization, number usage, punctuation, word division, and proofreading.
-The operation of transcription equipment is introduced while material is transcribed using legal vocabulary.
-The course introduces Wisconsin civil procedure, real estate documentation, and divorce procedures.
-Composition at the computer is also a part of this class.
-A "C" is required in this class in order to progress to Legal Document Transcription.
-Prerequisite: Legal Terminology and Court Structure,Written Communications or Secretarial Communications with a "C" or better grade.
+This course is a review of business English, including grammar, spelling, capitalization, number usage, and punctuation.
+In learning to use transcription equipment, students develop listening, keyboarding and proofreading skills, while building their legal vocabulary.
+Students also compose and proofread letters and memos at their computers.
+This course introduces Wisconsin civil procedure, real estate documentation, and divorce procedures as well.
+A "C-" is required in this course for enrollment in Legal Document Transcription.

+Prerequisite: 105-140 Legal Terminology and Court Structure, 801-195 Written Communications or 801-132 Secretarial Communications with a grade of "C-" or better.